 Does EMOTIV Offer Electroencephalogram Solutions?

-Emotiv’s electroencephalogram hardware products include electroencephalogram headsets and electroencephalogram caps.
-The award-winning EMOTIV EPOC+ headset provides professional-grade brain data for academic research and commercial use.
+EMOTIV’s electroencephalogram hardware products include electroencephalogram headsets and electroencephalogram caps.
+The EMOTIV EPOC X headset provides professional-grade brain data for academic research and commercial use.
 The EMOTIV Insight headset boasts minimal set-up time and electronics optimized to produce clean signals from anywhere, making it ideal for performance and wellness tracking.
 The EMOTIV EPOC FLEX cap offers high-density coverage and movable electroencephalogram sensors optimal for research professionals.

 Electroencephalogram headset and electroencephalogram cap technology is a component of Brain-Computer Interface or BCI.
-EMOTIV also offers electroencephalogram software solutions for BCI (EmotivBCI), data acquisition and analysis (EmotivPro), brain visualization (BrainViz), and brain performance tracking (MyEmotiv).
+EMOTIV also offers electroencephalogram software solutions for BCI (EmotivBCI), data acquisition and analysis (EmotivPro) and brain visualization (BrainViz).
 EMOTIV uses cloud computing for electroencephalogram related security, analytics and data management.